 Hiring freelancers or developer teams can be good for one-off projects.
-However, asides from that, I'd advise avoiding it as you'll likely pay significantly more per hour, in addition to working with someone who sees's you as a client instead of an employer or boss.
+However, asides from that, I'd advise avoiding it as you'll likely pay significantly more per hour, in addition to working with someone whose's you as a client instead of an employer or boss.

-However, I would tell you to incorporate part-time virtual staff and freelancers into your overall outsourcing strategy.
+However, I would tell you to incorporate part-time virtual staff and freelancers into your outsourcing strategy.

 First of all, let me say that I don't personally have experience outsourcing to Latin America.
-My background is grounded in Philippines outsourcing; I've made my fortune and built businesses by leveraging exclusively outsourced staff in the Philippines.
+My background is in Philippines outsourcing; I've built businesses by leveraging outsourced staff in the Philippines.

-However, as I said earlier, for a lot of businesses, the hybrid solution works best.
+However, as I said earlier, the hybrid solution works best for many businesses.
 Hire locally and combine it with outsourced staff in the Philippines.

 So why did I mention outsourcing to Latin America?
 Simply because I assume it would be a good option if you're looking to hire Spanish-speaking staff.

 Despite the Philippines being a Spanish colony from 1521 to 1898, the USA took over the Philippines until the 1940s.
 During that time, Filipino's lost much of the Spanish language and cultural influence in the Philippines.

 The Philippines is unique in being one, if not the only former Spanish colony that does not have Spanish as an official language.